gabriel-kwesie/conifgure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Go to virtual machines > domain controller VM to find the private IP address >now go to client 1 > go to network settings > open the interface card > DNS servers > change from virtual network to custom > paste the private IP from the domain controller > and save
+Go to virtual machines > domain controller VM to find the private IP address (click the VM and scroll down) > now go to the client VM > go to network settings > open the interface card > DNS servers > change from virtual network to custom > paste the private IP from the domain controller > and save
 </p>
 <br />